-(1) Trade receivables due from subsidiaries and related companies are unsecured, interest-free and with credit term of 30 to 165 days (2022: 30 to 165 days).
+(1) Trade receivables due from subsidiaries are unsecured, interest-free and with credit term of 30 to 165 days (2023: 30 to 165 days).

 (2) The Group's deposits mainly relate to deposits placed with suppliers for the Group's pulp-trading business.